Ragıp Zarakolu: Biography

 Until the military coup of 12 September 1980 Belge Publishing House mostly published academic and theoretical books.
 Afterwards Belge started to publish a series of books written by political prisoners.
 The series of 35 books consisted of poems, shorts stories, novels.
 The list of publications (see a list of selected publications below) include more than 10 books (translations) of Greek literature, 10 books on the Armenian Question and five books related to the Jews in Turkey.
 There are also a number of books dealing with the Kurds in Turkey.

 He also has published several books on the Armenian genocide, such as George Jerjian's The Truth Will Set Us Free: Armenians and Turks Reconciled and Professor Dora Sakayan's An Armenian Doctor in Turkey: Garabed Hatcherian: My Smyrna Ordeal of 1922 — which brought new criminal charges in 2005.
 In November 2007 Zarakolu published David Gaunt's book Massacres, resistance, protectors about the Assyrian genocide in Turkish (Katliamlar, Direniş, Koruyucular).

 In 1995 the Belge Publishing House offices were firebombed by a far right group, forcing it to be housed in a cellar.
 Since his wife's death in 2002, Zarakolu continued to face further prosecutions.

 In May 2017 the Belge Publishing House was raided by police who said they had orders to seize all copies of the book Stateless Kurds and Decisions Tougher than Death.
 Police also seized hundreds of books published in the 1980s and 1990s, despite having no orders to do so.

+Ragıp Zarakolu is also related to University of Cambridge Professor Ayşe Zarakol.